isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ## Two Notions of Evenness

-We have now defined `isEven`, a function which determines where a given natural number is even.
+We have now defined `def:even?` a function which determines where a given natural number is even.
 A related question is whether we can define a type for *only* the even numbers.
 That is, a type which contains 0, 2, 4, and so on, but not 1 or 3 or any of the odd numbers.

-In a monkey-see-monkey-do fashion, we can define a new type called `Evenℕ` with a constructor for `zero`, but unlike `ℕ`, no `suc`.
-Instead, we will give a constructor called `suc-suc`, intending to be suggestive of taking two successors simultaneously:
+In a monkey-see-monkey-do fashion, we can define a new type called `Evenℕ` with a constructor for `ctor:zero`, but unlike `ℕ`, no `ctor:suc`.
+Instead, we will give a constructor called `ctor:suc-suc`, intending to be suggestive of taking two successors simultaneously:

 ```agda